 - Describe ways the KCS methodology supports the motivation factor of achievement (from the Herzberg Study) or mastery (from Drive).

-- Describe ways the KCS methodology supports the motivation factor of responsibility and autonomy (from the Herzberg Study and Drive)
+- Describe ways the KCS methodology supports the motivation factors of responsibility and autonomy (from the Herzberg Study and Drive).

 - Provide reasons why the strategic framework is important for a successful KCS adoption.

 - Provide reasons why the communications plan is important for a successful KCS adoption.

 - Describe why visibility to incomplete WIP (Work in Progress) articles is important for the organization.